commontype-standard/commontype/avar.md

     <tr><th>Dependencies</th> <td> </td> </tr>
 </table>

-The `avar` table describes a function for OpenType Font Variations axes to map between a linear axis value and a set of piecewise linear functions.
+The `avar` table describes a function for variable font axes to map between a linear axis value and a set of piecewise linear functions.

 <pre class="idl">
 interface AvarTable {